vanus-labs/docs/content/cloud-docs/sink/aws-rds-mysql/setup.md

 ### Step 3: Amazon RDS MySQL Connection Settings

-**To set up rds-mysql Sink in Vanus Cloud:**

 1. Click on the server you just created in AWS RDS.
 ![](images/23.png)
 2. Now copy and paste your **Endpoint** and **Port** into vanus.
 ![](images/24.png)
 - **Host:** This is your RDS endpoint.
 - **Port:** Enter the port number on which your MySQL server is listening.
 The default port for MySQL is 3306.
-3. Enter the rest of your credentials
+3. Enter the rest of your credentials.
 - **Username:** Master username selected during the database creation.
 - **Password:** User password.
 - **Database Name:** The initial database name.
-- **Table Name:** The name of the table you want your events to be sent to.
-- Chose the insertion mode.
+- **Table Name:** The name of the table you want your events to be sent to chose the insertion mode.
 4. Click `Next` and finish the configurations.

 ---